 The solar PV system across CP would have a 10.5- to 16-megawatt (MW) generating capacity, depending on the efficiency of the panels selected.
+Figure 13 (Potential Areas of CP Solar Installation) depicts the potential areal extent of the proposed solar PV arrays at CP.

 Solar panels would be installed where vertical PV elements could be integrated within building envelopes as a replacement for conventional building materials.
 These elements would be developed as buildings become available.
 The PV system would consist of mounted solar PV panels/tables, solar inverters, and cabling connecting the solar panels to inverters, batteries, and electric conduits in roadways.
-Each solar PV panel would be approximately 3 feet by 5 feet and, depending on spacing and planning to optimize sunlight capture, may be grouped together as one larger "table" consisting of multiple panels.
+Each solar PV panel would be approximately 3 feet by 5 feet and, depending on spacing and

+FIGURE 13 Addendum 6 to the CP-HPS2 2010 FEIR POTENTIAL AREAS OF CP SOLAR INSTALLATION planning to optimize sunlight capture, may be grouped together as one larger "table" consisting of multiple panels.
 Panels/tables located on rooftops may be up to 5 feet high to optimize sunlight capture.